spacetelescope/stwcs/doc/source/headerlet_def.rst

 Headerlet Definition
 ====================
 The `headerlet` needs to be a self-consistent, fully described definition of a WCS and its distortion.
 The WCS and SIP coefficients get derived from the SCI header directly, along with the keywords which refer to the extensions with the NPOLFILE and D2IMFILE corrections.
-This original WCS information should also never be deleted from the file so that the user can always revert back to the original WCS solution at any time.
+This original WCS information in general will not be deleted from the file so that the user can always revert back to the original WCS solution at any time.
+There will be a way to delete it in cases when the user want to update the model and does not need to keep the old model.

 New WCS Extension
 -----------------
 A new extension, named SIPWCS, containing all the WCS-related keywords from the SCI header, including all keywords referring to NPOL and D2IM extensions as well as all sets of alternate WCS keywords, can be created to serve as the record of the original WCS.
+Keywords (TBD) recording the alignment information are recorded in this header as well.
 All the sets of linear WCS keywords stored using FITS Paper I Multiple WCS Standard would be defined using the same set of distortion coefficients written to the SIP keywords and NPOL files.
 This insures that all the information in the header remains consistent.
 The keywords in this extension can be used to overwrite the keywords in the corresponding SCI header to update the WCS solution for each chip without any further modification or computation.
 The new extension then serves not only as a record of all the WCS solutions derived for the image, but also the source of values for restoring the SCI header WCS when desired.

 Updated Example FITS Listing